 Shortly after Kolsby Gordon filed suit, the Food and Drug Administration shuttered the company which had developed this defective product.
 Along with a successful settlement, the company was required to make the case public, providing research and evidence to help other families who may have been affected.

-Mr. Hunn’s decision to become a plaintiff’s lawyer reflects the care and compassion he feels for each of his clients.
+Before joining Kolsby Gordon, Mr. Hunn worked for many years as a plaintiff’s lawyer at another Philadelphia law firm, where he litigated personal injury and medical malpractice cases.
+Mr. Hunn’s decision to become a plaintiff’s lawyer reflected the care and compassion he felt for each of his clients.
 Often times, large corporations and insurance companies take advantage of individuals who are harmed under their care.
-As an attorney at Kolsby Gordon, Mr. Hunn works hard to level the playing field—giving people who have suffered severe and life-altering injuries a fair shot at recovering financially and, many times, emotionally.
+As an attorney at Kolsby Gordon, Mr. Hunn worked hard to level the playing field—giving people suffered severe and life-altering injuries a fair shot at recovering financially and, many times, emotionally.

 In the Community

-Mr. Hunn demonstrates an extraordinary amount of care for the community where he lives and works.
-He is currently the Chairman of the Board of Directors of Pathways To Housing PA; a non profit that provides housing for the chronically homeless with disabilities and military veterans as well as supportive services.
+Mr. Hunn demonstrated an extraordinary amount of care for the community where he lived and worked.
+He was the Chairman of the Board of Directors of Pathways to Housing PA; a nonprofit that provides housing for the chronically homeless with disabilities and military veterans as well as supportive services.
 He served for six years as the vice chairman of the board of Legacy Youth Tennis and Education (formerly Arthur Ashe Tennis and Education), an organization which uses tennis as a tool to encourage civic responsibility and matriculation among at-risk youth.
-Mr. Hunn is also one of the founding organizers of “Rec Day,” an expo of recreational and sports activities for people with disabilities.
+Mr. Hunn was also one of the founding organizers of “Rec Day,” an expo of recreational and sports activities for people with disabilities.

-Mr. Hunn continues his legal work by serving as the Editor In Chief of the VERDICT, a local newsletter published by the Philadelphia Trial Lawyers Association, where he contributes articles on personal injury and medical negligence.
-He is also a 1992 fellow of the Academy of Advocacy of the Temple University School of Law, an intensive program dedicated to the craft and excellence of trial law, and a previous board member for the Pennsylvania Association of Justice and the Philadelphia Trial Lawyers Association.
+Mr. Hunn continued his legal work by serving as the Editor-In-Chief of the VERDICT, a local newsletter published by the Philadelphia Trial Lawyers Association, where he contributed articles on personal injury and medical negligence.
+He was also a 1992 fellow of the Academy of Advocacy of the Temple University School of Law, an intensive program dedicated to the craft and excellence of trial law, and a previous board member for the Pennsylvania Association of Justice and the Philadelphia Trial Lawyers Association.